frtunikj/sdc_finding_lane_lines/writeup.md

 7. Merge original image with hough lanes
 ![alt text][image6]

 For performing the processing you need the OpenCV computer vision and image processing library.
 The calenge here is to figure out the parameters of each function in order to produce the desired output.
 The Gaussian smoothing function takes a kernel size as an input.
 The bigger the kernel the blurrier is the image.
 The Canny edge function takes a high and low thresholds, which determine a minimum difference in intensity to establish an edge and to form a contiguous extension of an established edge, respectively.
 The Hough transform function takes as paramters: the resolution for line position and orientation, a minimum number of points to establish a line, the minimum length of a line, and the maximum gap between points allowed for a line.
+NOTE: Please look at the test_images folders as I have saved the images after each step of my pipeline for each test image.

 This pipeline worked well enough, and it was possible to identify the lines in all test images.
 In order to identify lines in a video the above steps were included in a function for processing image and then that function was run to the sequence of the images that one has in a video.
 You can find the generated videos in [https://github.com/frtunikj/sdc_finding_lane_lines/test_videos_output](https://github.com/frtunikj/sdc_finding_lane_lines/blob/master/test_videos_output).

 ### Potential shortcomings of the current pipeline

 The approach/pipeline described above works well with the test data provided.
 One potential shortcoming would be in case the camera angle is different and with that the region of interest ROI would be different.
-In addition, if the lane markings were with a bad quality i.e. the difference between the color of the lanes were too minimal, the approach would not be able to detectthe lanes by using the canny transform.
+In addition, if the lane markings were with a bad quality i.e. the difference between the color of the lanes were too minimal, the approach would not be able to detect the lanes by using the canny transform.
 Moreover, in case there were animals, people or other dynamic object e.g. cars in between the two lanes, we would have to filter that out from the image before in canny edge detection is run.

-Last but not least, parameters can be tweaked for even better performance.

 ### Possible improvements of the current pipeline

-A possible improvement would be to ...
+A possible improvement would be to tweak the parameters for even better performance.

-Another potential improvement could be to ...

 ### References